 The Centre was an instant success, attracting academics and alternative thinkers from the start, and it was opened to the public in 1974 at least partly because visitors turned up anyway!
 Since then, CAT's activities have covered all aspects of green living: sustainable architecture and environmental building, eco-sanitation, woodland management, sustainable energy, transformative adaptation, green teaching and organic growing.
-From the earliest days, we have showcased to industry and government ideas for sustainability, such as our Alternative Energy Strategy for the UK published in 1978 and our latest Zero Carbon Britain report (https://cat.org.uk/info-resources/zero-carbon-britain/research-reports/zero-carbon-britain-rising-to-the-climate-emergency/), and we have been teaching sustainability for forty-seven years.
+From the earliest days, we have showcased to industry and government ideas for sustainability, such as our Alternative Energy Strategy for the UK published in 1978 and the Zero Carbon Britain report (https://cat.org.uk/info-resources/zero-carbon-britain/research-reports/zero-carbon-britain-rising-to-the-climate-emergency/).